Leicester physiotherapy services

 - During radiotherapy physio exercises are invaluable to prevent your shoulder getting stiff and uncomfortable

 - Post operatively physio can help to guide your exercises to get you back to full shoulder range of movement, function and return to exercise

 - It can also be invaluable in giving you an improved scar and reducing any swelling or discomfort and allowing more comfortable breast movement following a reconstruction

 - Preventing risk of lymhodema physio can manage your risks and point you in the right direction to assist with reducing mild lymphedema with lymphatic drainage techniques

 "Evidence from a growing number of robust studies points incontrovertibly towards the benefits of regular, moderate activity not just in preventing cancer, but for rehabilitation for survivors and protection against recurrence” - (McIntyre P, 2008).

 Alongside your treatment your physiotherapist may refer you to our Leicester Fitness & Wellbeing Gym for a free 30 day trial to allow you to exercise in a safe and supported environment.

-To discuss physiotherapy for breast cancer further please contact Nicky Higgnett on: 0116 274 3730.
+To discuss physiotherapy for breast cancer further please contact one of the team on: 0116 274 3730.